Can You Stain MDF? (Staining Methods & Step-by-Step Guide)

 Step #3: Remove Old Stain Off the MDF

-If you have never used a stripper before, you must wear protective gear to avoid inhaling hazardous fumes.
+If you have never used a stripper before, I advise you wear protective gear to avoid inhaling hazardous fumes.
 This step is much more dangerous if your MDF board was previously stained.

 You must remove any old stain finish from the MDF board’s surface.
 Usually, the piece will have a tough or clear finish that must be removed using a chemical stripper.
 Then, apply a uniform coating of the stripper on your workpiece’s surface.